noahpresler/semesterly/docs/howitworks.rst

 The browser knows when and how to make these requests, as well as how to generate the UI based on the responses using React and Redux. **React and Redux** maintain application state and use **Javascript** to render **HTML** based on that state.

-Finally, this HTML is styled with **SASS** for an appealing, cohesively styled user experience!
+Finally, this HTML is styled with **SCSS** for an appealing, cohesively styled user experience!

 The Apps that Make Semester.ly
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~